 Remember, the objective is to cook the peppers on low and slow heat.
 Over time, they’ll absorb the delicious smokey flavor we’re going after.
 If your temperature gets too hot, you’ll effectively be grilling your peppers instead of smoking them.

 You’ll also want to check in on your temperature frequently if you’re using a traditional smoker to make sure that you aren’t over doing it on heat.
-This is where an electric, propane, or pellet smoker can come in handy.
-These are “set it and forget it” smokers that automatically maintain the same temperature throughout your cook.

 The process takes about 2-4 hours to properly smoke peppers.
 Part of the amount of time depends on the size of your peppers, and part depends on your personal preference.
 The more time they spend on the smoker, the more smokey flavor they absorb.